Warren Spahn: Final season

 Following the 1964 season, after 25 years with the franchise, Spahn was sold by the Braves to the New York Mets.
 Braves manager Bobby Bragan predicted, "Spahnie won't win six games with the Mets."
 Spahn took on the dual role of pitcher and pitching coach.
-Spahn won four and lost 12 at which point the Mets put Spahn on waivers.
-He was put on waivers on July 15, 1965, and released on July 22, 1965.
+Spahn won four and lost 12, at which point the Mets put Spahn on waivers on July 15, 1965, and released on July 22, 1965.
 He signed with the San Francisco Giants, with whom he appeared in his final major league game on October 1, 1965, at the age of 44.
 With the Mets and Giants combined, he won seven games for the season—his last in the major leagues.
-His number would be retired by the Braves later that year.